mesg-foundation/engine/docs/api/core.md

 #### StopServiceRequest
-Request's data of the `StopService` API.
+The request's data from the `StopService` API.

 **Example**
 ```json